wizeline/qa-buddy-program/README.md

   https://docs.google.com/document/d/1TdCpuQ5ZsCOB9NDBkg1LApez7ob_6BykKwfi1H63Di4/edit?usp=sharing

- PS: the document include links to POC's for the frameworks tacled on the reading.
+ PS: the document include links to POC's for the frameworks tackled on the reading.

 ## Project's presentation
 The presentation is aimed to make the mentee to experiment a role play making a proposal with the client on a testing architecture, explaining What and Why was it designed that way.